Turner-Engineering/autosa/README.md

 The build is done by executing the `build.py` file.
 The output executable (`.exe`) file will be located in `root/install/dist`.
 The `/install/build` folder are the temporary files used by PyInstaller to create the executable.
 I don't know what the `.spec` file is, but it doesn't seem to be required to run the executable.

+### N9010B Reference Docs

+Autosa was written to work with the N9010B signal analyzer.
+The [User's and Programmer's Reference](https://www.keysight.com/us/en/assets/9018-04666/user-manuals/9018-04666.pdf) was used to develop the SCPI commands.

 ### Terminology

 `band_ori` = "v", "h"